 Bridging family differences in planning a funeral

-Wendy Haynes reflects on a specific occasion where applying Convergent Faciltation principles has supported her work with grieving families.
+Wendy Haynes reflects on a specific occasion where applying Convergent Faciltation principles supported her work with a grieving family.

 Note: The names below have been changed to protect privacy.